2 Days in Lima [Peru] Itinerary: Iconic Sites & Fantastic Flavours

 These ancient pieces challenge modern taboos and provoke a deeper reflection into the human connection.

-Before you leave, swing by the museum café for a tasty snack or delightful treat—try the chocolate mousse; it’s a cozy spot that’s anything but your typical museum café!
+Before you leave, swing by the museum café for a tasty snack or treat.
+The chocolate mousse was amazing!
+This is a cozy spot that’s anything but your typical museum café!

 Dinner Time!